DeFiCh/defichain.com/content/white-paper.en.md

 #### Shorting a Coin

 1. Bob wishes to short coin XXX.
 Bob has DFI.
-2. Bob opens a loan contract on DeFi Blockchain, takes out a loan in DXXX.
+2. Bob opens a loan contract on DeFiChain, takes out a loan in DXXX.
 3. Bob can now either sell DXXX for DFI or DUSDT on DeFi DEX, or convert DXXX via XCX to sell XXX on a non-DeFi-internal exchange.
 4. Once Bob wishes to close his short position, Bob buys back XXX (or DXXX) from the market, hopefully at a lower rate, closes his loan contract and thus completes his short of XXX.

 #### Getting a Loan (Borrowing)

 1. Charlie has DFI, but he needs short-term cashflow of another coin XXX.
 Charlies does not want to sell DFI for it nor does he want to spend fiat money to buy this coin.
-2. Charlie takes a loan via loan contract on DeFi Blockchain for DXXX and converts it to XXX.
+2. Charlie takes a loan via loan contract on DeFiChain for DXXX and converts it to XXX.
 3. Once he wishes to settle his loan, Charlie simply purchases XXX/DXXX and close his loan contract.

 #### Lending a Coin for Cashflow